pjincz/nginx-cgi/README.md

 do this, don't forget to set `cgi_interpreter` as well, otherwise you will got a 500 error.

-If you strictly follow the doc, you can try the cgi by `curl` now.

 ### Request header

-Request header will be parsed and then translated to environment variables and then passed to cgi script.
+Request headers will be parsed and then translated to environment variables and then passed to cgi script.

 For example, you can find the query string in `QUERY_STRING` environment var.
-Also access `Http-Accept` by `HTTP_ACCPET`.
+And access `Http-Accept` by `HTTP_ACCPET`.

 Here's an example: